walles/moar/README.md

 * Enable --version for version information.

-* Make sure version information is printed if there are warnings.

 * Report command line errors, think about different command line requirements depending on whether we're piping input into moar.rb or listing input files on the command line.